Night vision goggles may have hampered helicopter pilots before crash with jet, experts tell NTSB

 Board member Todd Inman said there was “significant frustration between what’s actually occurring” and "what’s being said for public consumption.”

-Frank McIntosh, the head of the FAA’s air traffic control organization, said he would start working immediately to remove those barriers.
+Frank McIntosh, the head of the FAA’s air traffic control organization, said he would start working immediately to make sure the agency complies with the investigation.
 McIntosh also acknowledged problems with the culture in the tower at Reagan National, despite past efforts to improve compliance with safety standards.

 “I think there were some things that we missed, to be quite honest with you, not intentionally, but I was talking about how certain facilities can drift,” McIntosh said.